hyper/samples/failed_payments_message/README.md

-# StripeCord - Message Cardholder on Failed Payment
+# Message Cardholder on Failed Payment

 Cardholder will receive a direct message and get notified when it happens.